web2solutions/dhx/docs/RESTfulClient.md

 =======
 ### Generic dinamic table search for filtering data on DHTMLX combos

-MAP API provides a exclusive end point which provides support to query any table on a database and search for data.
+REST API provides a exclusive end point which provides support to query any table on a database and search for data.

 It is very useful when you need to implement generic DHTMLX combos with filtering

 **End point address**

 	/dhtmlx/combo/feed.xml

 **Parameters**

 	table_name
 		The table name from where the End Point will return data mandatory

 	primary_key
 		The primary key name of the table mandatory

 	column_to_search
 		The column name from the table that you want to search on mandatory

 	value_column
 		the column name to be used as id for the combo options. not mandatory. default: primary key name